American Civil War (tagged articles)

 Submit an article and get a decision fast.

 If you need a fast decision, INQUIRIES Journal offers expedited processing of your submission for a small fee.
-Depending on the expedited review option you choose, you can receive a decision in as few as 3-days.
+Depending on the expedited review option you choose, you can receive a decision in as few as 5-days.

-In addition to a shorter review period, the fee supports the journal's continued operation.
+In addition to a shorter review period, the fee supports the journal's continued operation and open-access publishing model.
 Standard submissions are always free.
 Submit Now »- Submit an Article to Inquiries Journal -